adamjamesreid/Plasmodium-single-cell-RNA-seq/README.md

 - PfGam_counts.txt is the raw count data
 - PfGam_meta.txt is the meta data describing the samples/cells
 - fal.desc contains the product descriptions for the genes

+Other code

+- Fourier_code.tar.gz contains the code used to identify the peak of expression for cycling genes

+  To unpack use:
+    tar -xvf Fourier_code.tar.gz

+  The resulting README.rtf file explains how to compile the code and what the input/outputs are for the find_periodicity  script

+- stage_rankmethod.pl was used to identify the most likely cell cycle stage for each single cell based on bulk RNA-seq data

+  It takes as input